-2. Install a pond
+2. Install a Pond

-Although natural ponds are best, you can always purchase a bucket or stone basin and bury it into the ground to create a DIY pond.
+While natural ponds are best, you can always opt for the cheapest alternative, such as purchasing a bucket or stone basin and bury it into the ground to create a DIY pond.

-3. Consider your fence
+3. Consider Your Fence

-However, if you are wanting to create the best wildlife haven, ensure that your fence has gaps at the bottom.
-By including gaps in your fence you are giving small animals such as hedgehogs and frogs entry to your garden.
-Because let’s face it, there’s not much point in creating the perfect wildlife haven if you aren’t going to let small animals into it!
+By including holes in your fence, you are giving small animals such as hedgehogs and frogs entry to your outdoor space.
+Let’s face it; there’s no point in creating the perfect wildlife haven if you aren’t going to let small animals into it!

-4. Create a hotel for insects
+4. Create a Hotel for Insects

 Insect hotels can be created in two ways.
 Either by gathering materials such as rocks, bricks, logs, twigs and leaves into a pile located in a quiet spot or by purchasing one from your local gardening store.